samueldobbie/markup/README.md

 3. Visit <a href="http://localhost:8000">http://localhost:8000</a>.

 For futher sessions, the local server can be started directly by running `python manage.py runserver localhost:8000`.

-## Documentation

-Documentation to help with setting up and using Markup 1.0 can be found <a href="https://www.getmarkup.com/doc">here</a>.

 ## Features